bryan-hoang/cmpe-365-assignments/a3/README.txt

   - linted with:
     - `pydocstyle`
     - `flake8`
-  - modified with some additional type hints
+  - modified with some additional type hints for a better developer experience
-  - modified to detect 'p' key *releases* rather than *presses* due to a bug on WSL 2 where "ghost presses" cause the program to exit prematurely.
-The behaviour is practically identical to the unmodified variant.